denisRajlic/ticketing/README.md

 - in our index.ts file we have to actually call the listen method, to listen to events

+### Worker Services

+- expiration services will set the timer and emit the expiration:complete event
+- we'll use Bull JS, which relies on a copy of Redis

 # My questions

 - how to store env variables (probably config file) & where to keep it safe